jhernand/fulfillment-service/docs/AUTH.md

 ## Tenancy Logic

-The fulfillment service implements a hard-coded tenancy logic that determines:
+The fulfillment service implements a tenancy logic that manages how resources are associated with tenants and which resources users can access.
+The tenancy logic operates with three distinct
-- Which tenants are assigned to resources when they are created
-- Which tenants a user can see resources from
+concepts:

+1. **Assignable Tenants**: The set of tenants that can be assigned to a resource, either explicitly by the user or automatically as defaults.
+This represents the complete set of valid tenant assignments for the user's context.
+Note that some assignable tenants may be invisible to the user, meaning the user cannot explicitly select them, but they could still be assigned by default.

+2. **Default Tenants**: The tenants that will be automatically assigned to a resource when the user creates it without explicitly specifying tenants.
+The default tenants are always a subset of the assignable tenants.

+3. **Visible Tenants**: The tenants from which a user can see resources.
+When listing or querying resources, only those belonging to visible tenants will be returned.
+Users can only explicitly assign tenants that are both assignable and visible to them.
+Some default tenants may be invisible, meaning a user could have resources automatically assigned to tenants they cannot later query.

+The tenancy logic can be configured using the `--tenancy-logic` command-line flag when starting the fulfillment service.

-### Tenancy Concepts
+### Additional Tenancy Concepts

-1. **Shared Tenant**: Resources assigned to the `shared` tenant are visible to **everyone**.
+1. **Shared Tenant**: The `shared` tenant is a special tenant that is always included in the visible tenants for all users.
+Resources assigned to the `shared` tenant are visible to **everyone**.
 This is useful for templates, shared configurations, or other resources that should be accessible across all tenants.

 2. **Multi-Tenant Users**: A user can belong to multiple tenants.
 This is configured in Keycloak by assigning the user to multiple groups.
-The fulfillment service will reflect this one-to-many mapping.
+The fulfillment service will reflect this one-to-many mapping in both the assignable and visible tenant sets.

 3. **Tenant Assignment**: When a user creates a resource:

-   - a user assignment is recorded in the metadata.creators field of the object, and is purely informative.
+   - A user assignment is recorded in the `metadata.creators` field of the object, and is purely informative.
 The system doesn't currently use it to make any authorization or visibility decisions.
+   - If the user explicitly specifies tenants, those tenants are assigned.
+The user can only explicitly assign tenants that are both assignable and visible.
+   - If the user doesn't specify tenants, the default tenants are automatically assigned.
+Note that some default tenants may be invisible to the user.
-   - Tenant assignment is recorded in the metadata.tenants fields and it used by the server to make visibility decisions: a user can only see an object if she belongs to the same tenant than the user.
-Actually, as both users and objects can have multiple tenants, a user can only see an object if the intersection between the tenants of the user and the tenants of the object isn't empty.
+   - Tenant assignment is recorded in the `metadata.tenants` field and is used by the server to make visibility decisions.

-4. **Tenant Visibility**: When a user queries resources, they can only see:
+4. **Tenant Visibility**: When a user queries resources, the visible tenants determine what they can see.
+A user can only see a resource if the intersection between the user's visible tenants and the resource's assigned tenants is not empty.
+Since both users and resources can have multiple tenants, a non-empty intersection is sufficient for visibility.
-   - Resources from tenants (groups) they belong to
-   - Resources from the `shared` tenant

-### Tenancy Logic Implementation
+### Tenancy Logic Implementations

-The tenancy logic can be configured using the `--tenancy-logic` command-line flag when starting the fulfillment service.
-The following implementations are available:
+The following tenancy logic implementations are available:

 #### Default (JWT-Authenticated Users)

 Use `--tenancy-logic=default` for JWT-authenticated users (Keycloak):

-- **Assigned Tenants**: Resources are assigned to the user's groups (from the `groups` claim in the JWT token)
+- **Assignable Tenants**: All groups from the user's JWT token (`groups` claim)
-- **Visible Tenants**: Users can see resources from:
-  - All groups they belong to
+- **Default Tenants**: Same as assignable tenants (all user's groups)
-  - The `shared` tenant
+- **Visible Tenants**: All user's groups plus the `shared` tenant

 Example:
 - User `alice` belongs to groups: `["team-a", "team-b"]`
+- Assignable tenants: `["team-a", "team-b"]`
+- Default tenants: `["team-a", "team-b"]`
-- When `alice` creates a cluster:
+- When `alice` creates a cluster without specifying tenants:
   - The cluster is assigned to tenants: `["team-a", "team-b"]`
 - When `alice` lists clusters:
   - She can see clusters from: `["team-a", "team-b", "shared"]`